sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/service-discovery/README.md

     ...
 ```

-In your configuration for the Eureka service registry do not forget to provide username and password credentials and other configurations such as hostname in your `application.yaml`:
+In the configuration for the Eureka service registry the username, password credentials and other configurations such as hostname can be included in the `application.yaml`:
 ```
 eureka:
   client: